 Take your next step to becoming the doctor you’ve always dreamed of.
 It’s possible with AUC by your side supporting you all along the way.

-An island paradise in the Caribbean, Sint Maarten is home to a vibrant blend of culture and beautiful tourist attractions.
-Whether you’re thinking of visiting for a vacation or making Sint Maarten your home while finishing your medical studies, it’s easy to be drawn into the island’s relaxed lifestyle.
+An island paradise in the Caribbean, Sint Maarten offers a vibrant cultural environment that shapes daily life for students living on the island.
+So for medical students relocating to Sint Maarten to complete their medical education, it’s easy to be drawn into the island’s relaxed lifestyle.

 Sint Maarten is split into two sides: the Dutch side, on the southern part of the island, called Sint Maarten, and the Frenchside, to the north called St. Martin.
 The island’s official languages are Dutch and French, but English is widely spoken, especially in tourist areas.
 Creole is also often spoken on the French side of the island.